0age/HomeWork/README.md

 ## How It Works
 HomeWork deploys contracts using the **metamorphic delegator** pattern.
-The same contract creation bytecode is used for all deployments, but the bytecode is non-deterministic: it simply retrieves an account address from HomeWork, then performs a `DELEGATECALL` to that address and passes along the return or revert values.
-The contract at the retrieved address is a **runtime storage contract** that contains the creation code for the *actual* contract.
+The same contract creation bytecode is used for all deployments, but the bytecode is non-deterministic: it simply retrieves an account address from HomeWork, then performs a `DELEGATECALL` to that address, executing the bytecode there and passing along the return or revert values.
+The contract at the retrieved address is a **runtime storage contract** that contains the **contract creation code** for the *actual* contract.
 Constructor logic is executed in the context of the home address, and the runtime code returned by the `DELEGATECALL` will be set as the runtime code of the home address.

 The metamorphic delegator pattern confers a few key benefits over other metamorphic deployment methods:
 - Constructors are fully supported *(in contrast to patterns where code is simply cloned from another account)*
 - Address derivation can be performed in one hash / step *(vs. using a transient metamorphic contract, deployed via `CREATE2` that deploys the target contract via `CREATE` and `SELFDESTRUCT`s, which takes 2 steps)*
-- Runtime storage contracts do not need to be deployed every time and can safely be reused *(as opposed to retrieving, deploying, and delegatecalling all in the scope of the metamorphic creation code)*
+- Runtime storage contracts do not need to be deployed every time and can safely be reused *(as opposed to retrieving, deploying, and `DELEGATECALL`ing all in the scope of the metamorphic creation code)*

 Here's the 32-byte sequence for deploying contracts:
 ```